lbarnes86/WorkoutTracker/README.md

 ## Description

 >This application is a workout/fitness tracker that allows the user to create, track, and view daily workouts.
-The user is given the option to log multiple workouts a day, and the app tracks the name, type, weight, sets, reps, and duration if it is a resistance exercise, and tracks the distance travelled if it is cardio.
+The user is given the option to log multiple workouts a day, and the app tracks the name, type, weight, sets, reps, duration, and distance.

 ## Usage